jam-fhi/arm-tech-challenge/README.md

 **Note testHarness.js has apiKey = '' and the access key for the API is required to run tests**

+The key can be found on the console, when the API server is running.

 - node testHardness.js
 - npm test